ritza-co/handbook/jobs/machine-learning-writer.md

 You’ll code small projects and teach others how you did it.
 All of our work is made freely available to the world.
 Work with a team of experienced writers and editors, in a flexible, asynchronous, fully remote environment.

 You should have at least some professional experience with coding and some experience with writing, even if it’s just a personal blog.
+Ideally you have experience with *production* machine learning, from designing experiments through to shipping them at scale.

 Apply by filling out [this form](https://forms.gle/iWTKqA6cgzKePGoL7).